 Getting involved as a citizen scientist

-Jump to section: |
+Jump to section:

 The Atlas of Living Australia wouldn’t be what it is without citizen science and volunteer involvement.
 There are many ways to get involved with citizen science, and you don’t need any special equipment or expert knowledge – that’s the beauty of it.
 One of the easiest ways to contribute to the ALA is to submit biodiversity sightings via iNaturalist.
 You could do this all from the comfort of your home and record birds you see in your backyard!
-Another citizen science initiative is Digivol, where you can volunteer to assist with the digitization of physical collections.
+Another citizen science initiative is DigiVol, where you can volunteer to assist with the digitisation of physical collections.

 Sharing data – iNaturalist